tnevolin/mm6-skill-emphasis-mod/Installation.md

 * Download MMExtension by link above.
 * Unpack it to a separate folder.
-* Copy all content to game installation directory overriding existing folders/files if needed.
+* Follow instructions in Readme.md.

 *MMExtension generate data tables at first run.
 You'll see black screen for a minute or so.
-Don't panic and let it finish.
-It happens only once.*
+Don't panic and let it finish.*

 ## Install this mod